APARNA2109/Enterprise-Knowledge-Base-Search-and-Query-with-Azure-OpenAI-and-Azure-AISearch/LabIntro-V2.md

 ## Explanation of Components

-- **Storage Accounts**: Used to store your documents in Azure.
+- **Storage Accounts**: These are used to store your documents in Azure.
 They act as the initial repository where documents are kept before any processing begins.

 - **Function App**: A serverless compute service in Azure that automates tasks such as translating documents (if needed) and extracting text from them.
 It processes the documents and prepares the text for further steps.